ddev/ddev/docs/content/users/extend/customization-extendibility.md

 router_http_port: 8080
 ```

-`config.*.yaml` is by default omitted from Git by the `.ddev/.gitignore` file.
-You can commit it by using `git add -f .ddev/config.<something>.yaml`.

 Extra `config.*.yaml` files are loaded in lexicographic order, so `config.a.yaml` will be overridden by `config.b.yaml`.

-Teams may choose to use `config.local.yaml` or `config.override.yaml` for all local non-committed config changes, for example.
+Team members may choose to use `config.local.yaml` for local non-committed config changes, for example. `config.local.yaml` is gitignored by default.

 `config.*.yaml` update configuration according to these rules: